flowdock/api-docs/docs/Message-Types.md

 ## Event: tag-change
-> DISCLAIMER: This message type is likely to change in the near future.

-Used to change tags of messages.
+The tag-change event is sent when the tags of a message are changed.
 See [Tags](Tags) for more information about tags.

 ### Data

 `content` is an object with

-* `message` &nbsp; ID of the message being tagged
+* `message` &ndash; id of the message being tagged
-* `add` &nbsp; a list of tags added to message
+* `add` &ndash; a list of tags that were added to the message
-* `remove` &nbsp; list of tags removed from message
+* `remove` &ndash; a list of tags that were removed from the message

 ### Sample
 ```javascript